zcrayman/tut-rest/5/README.md

         return headers;
     }

-Update the original test to use this new helper method.
+Finally you can update the original test to use the new `getHeaders` helper method to add security headers to your outgoing HTTP Request:

     @Test
     public void thatOrdersCanBeAddedAndQueried() {